 In any industry, there are various levels of management.
 This is a good example of quadratic equation in real life situation.
 A Production Manager supervises the product line manufacturing and other relevant activities.
 Again, an Engineering Manager supervises the machinery, work efficiency, etc. To estimate all these, they take the help of quadratic equations.
-The 0, etc., by considering the available work as the known variable.
 Thus, management also applies quadratic equations quite unknowingly.

 Another Example of Quadratic Equation in Real Life Situation